Arrested Development

-Arrested Development is an American satirical television sitcom created by Mitchell Hurwitz.
-It follows the Bluth family, a formerly wealthy, dysfunctional family and is presented in a serialized format, incorporating handheld camera work, voice-over narration, archival photos and historical footage, and maintains numerous running gags and catchphrases.
+Arrested Development is an American satirical television sitcom created by Mitchell Hurwitz that debuted on Fox on November 2, 2003.
+It follows the formerly wealthy, dysfunctional Bluth family, and is presented in a serialized format, incorporating handheld camera work, voice-over narration, archival photos, and historical footage, while maintaining numerous running gags and catchphrases.
 Ron Howard served as both an executive producer and the omniscient narrator and, in later seasons, appears in the show as a fictionalized version of himself.
 Set in Newport Beach, California, the series was filmed primarily in Culver City and Marina del Rey.

 Arrested Development received critical acclaim.
 It won six Primetime Emmy Awards and a Golden Globe Award, and attracted a cult following.
 It has been widely regarded as one of the greatest TV shows of all time.
 It influenced later single-camera comedy series such as 30 Rock and Community.

 Despite the positive critical response, Arrested Development received low ratings on Fox, which canceled the series in 2006.
 In 2011, Netflix licensed new episodes and distributed them on its streaming service.
 These episodes were released in May 2013, and was among the first of Netflix's original programming.
 Netflix commissioned a fifth season of Arrested Development, the first half of which premiered in May 2018, and the second half in March 2019.
-The show was scheduled to be removed from Netflix in March 2023, but this was reverted after a deal was reached over the streaming rights.